QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 * [09/2023 - 09/2024] PhD student majoring in Computer Science at the University of Liverpool.

-* [04/2022 - 09/2023] Reinforcement Learning and Gaming AI Researcher working in the P2 team of [Parametrix.AI](https://chaocanshu.cn/).
+* [04/2022 - 09/2023] Reinforcement Learning and Gaming AI Research Engineer at the P2 team of [Parametrix.AI](https://chaocanshu.cn/).

-* [09/2019 - 04/2022] MS Student majoring in Computer Science at the Nanjing University of Aeronautics and Astronautics, supervised by [Prof. Xiaoyang Tan](https://scholar.google.com/citations?user=rHMtSOYAAAAJ&hl=zh-CN).
+* [09/2019 - 04/2022] MS Student majoring in Computer Science at the Nanjing University of Aeronautics and Astronautics, supervised by [Prof. Xiaoyang Tan](https://scholar.google.com/citations?user=rHMtSOYAAAAJ&hl=en).

 * [09/2015 - 06/2019] Undergrad Student majoring in Mathematics at the Nanjing University of Aeronautics and Astronautics.